 By Gary Costanzo, DGIF Migratory Game Bird Scientist

 Dove hunter success often depends not only on the dove population and nesting success, but also on the condition of the habitat and the amount of food available.
 Like always, conditions varied around the state.
-In many areas, planting dates for agricultural crops (corn and sunflower) were delayed by the wet weather, and some early plantings were flooded out.
-Other areas, however, appeared to be about average.
+In many areas, planting dates for agricultural crops (corn and sunflower) were close to normal, although abundant rain in mid-late April delayed some corn plantings until early May.

 Remember to check your birds to see if any are wearing leg-bands.
 The Department captures and leg-bands doves in July and August, just prior to the hunting season.
 The information obtained from this banding program is used for evaluating dove population status and for developing hunting season regulations.
 Only about 5-10% of the doves we band are recovered by hunters, and most of those recoveries (90%) occur with-in the state of Virginia.
 Out of state recoveries of Virginia-banded doves have come predominantly from states along the southeastern U.S., including MD, NC, SC, GA, and a couple from Florida.
 Most band recoveries occur during the first two weeks of the season, and 90% of all recoveries occur during the month of September, an indication that most dove hunting occurs during September.